 - Go to IDRAC Settings > Overview > iDRAC Service Module > Configure Service Module.
 The iDRAC Service Module Setup page is displayed. - 2.
-You can view the following: - Installed iDRAC Service Module version on the host operating system - Connection status of the iDRAC Service Module with iDRAC. - 3.
-To perform out-of-band monitoring functions, select one or more of the following options: - OS Information View the operating system information. - Replicate Lifecycle Log in OS Log Include Lifecycle Controller logs to operating system logs.
-This option is disabled if OpenManage Server Administrator is installed on the system. - WMI Information Include WMI information. - Auto System Recovery Action Perform auto recovery operations on the system after a specified time (in seconds): - · Reboot - · Power Off System - · Power Cycle System
+You can view the following: - · Installed iDRAC Service Module version on the host operating system - · Connection status of the iDRAC Service Module with iDRAC. - NOTE: When a server has multiple operating systems and iDRAC Service Module is installed in all operating systems, then iDRAC connects only with the most recent instance of iSM among all operating systems.
+'TLS Error' is displayed for all the older instances of iSM on other operating systems.
+To connect iSM with iDRAC on any other operating system which already has iSM installed, uninstall and reinstall iSM on that particular operating system. - 3.
+To perform out-of-band monitoring functions, select one or more of the following options: - $\cdot$ $\,$ $\,$ OS Information.-View the operating system information. - Replicate Lifecycle Log in OS Log-Include Lifecycle Controller logs to operating system logs.
+This option is disabled if OpenManage Server Administrator is installed on the system. - · WMI Information- Include WMI information. - Auto System Recovery Action-Perform auto recovery operations on the system after a specified time (in seconds): - · Reboot - Power Off System - · Power Cycle System